ObadaJabassini/Neural-Network-Project/README.md

 * Backpropagation with momentum
 * etc...

-## This project is still in very early stage(most of the planned featured don't even exist)
+## This project is still in very early stage(most of the planned features don't even exist)

 ## Members: